frontend-with-sumit/promptopia/README.md

 Access Promptopia by opening your browser and navigating to .

 ## Contributing
-We welcome contributions to make Promptopia even better!
+Contributions are welcome to make Promptopia even better!
 If you would like to contribute to this project, please follow these steps:

 - Fork the repository on GitHub.